MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_11_Using_background_jobs_and_scheduled_jobs.md

     - The job action retrieves all entries from the **Security** event log.
     - The job name is **LocalSecurityLog**.
-    - The maximum number of job results is five.

 1. Display a list of job triggers, including time, for the **LocalSecurityLog** scheduled job.
 1. Wait until the time displayed in step 2 has passed.